Preeti-Gahlowt/calculator/README.md

 # calculator
-this is a calculator for maths problem. https://preeti-gahlowt.github.io/calculator/
+this is not calculator for maths problem. https://preeti-gahlowt.github.io/calculator/